MivleDK/DAT3SEM_CA3_Backend/README.md

 ## Getting started with the frontend

 1. Clone or download [the repo](https://github.com/MivleDK/CA3_Boilerplate_Frontend)
-2. run `npm install` to get all dependencies
+2. Run `npm install` to get all dependencies
-3. run `npm start` to run the project locally on localhost
+3. Run `npm start` to run the project locally on localhost
 4. Done 🍻🎉🍾
    You can tweak as you like or deploy directly on your domain or using surge.
 5. (Extra) to deploy on surge run `surge --project ./build --domain A_DOMAIN_NAME.surge.sh`